 Prior to this offering, there has been no public market in the United States for the ADSs.
 If an active public market in the United States for the ADSs does not develop after this offering, the market price and liquidity of the ADSs may be adversely affected.
-While our ADSs have been approved for listing on The Nasdaq Global Market ("Nasdaq"), a liquid public market in the United States for the ADSs may not develop or be sustained after this offering.
-The initial public offering price for the ADSs will be determined by negotiation among us and the underwriters, and will be referenced to the prevailing price of our ordinary shares on the ASX, but will not be lower than 80% of the volume-weighted average price of our ordinary shares on the ASX over the five trading days preceding the day on which the offering price is determined.
-The price at which the ADSs are traded after this offering may decline below the initial public offering price, which means you may experience a decrease in the value of your ADSs regardless of our operating performance or prospects.
+While we intend to apply for the listing of the ADSs on The Nasdaq Global

+Market ("Nasdaq"), a liquid public market in the United States for the ADSs may not develop or be sustained after this offering.
+The initial public offering price for the ADSs will be determined by negotiation among us and the underwriters, and the price at which the ADSs are traded after this offering may decline below the initial public offering price, which means you may experience a decrease in the value of your ADSs regardless of our operating performance or prospects.
 In the past, following periods of volatility in the market price of a company's securities, shareholders often instituted securities class action litigation against that company.
 If we were involved in a class action suit, it could divert the attention of senior management and the board of directors and, if adversely determined, could have cause us significant financial harm.